PrasanthChettri/GenderClassifierNN/readme.md

 A convo2d model for classifiying gender from names

 * convolution is not that great for classifying text
-* LSTMS *kindof* work but do not give the results I hoped
+* LSTMS work very decently and preform far better than CNNs
-* this KIND  of works but not fully reliable
+* LSTMS are the best(for text that is)